NORTH TORONTO SKI CLUB Harassment Policy

 - “Harassment” means any behaviour that may be offensive or intimidating to another person, whether intentional or not.
-Harassment involves vexatious comments or conduct that are known to be unwelcome or that ought reasonably to be known to be unwelcome because they might reasonably be expected to cause insecurity, discomfort, offence, or humiliation to another person.
+Without limiting the generality of the foregoing, Harassment may consist of vexatious comments or conduct that are known to be unwelcome or that ought reasonably to be known to be unwelcome because they might reasonably be expected to cause insecurity, discomfort, offence, or humiliation to another person.

 Examples of prohibited harassment include: racial or religious slurs; homophobic jokes; mocking a person's disability or accent; and sexual harassment.
 Sexual harassment may include: unwelcome comments about a person's appearance, sexual overtures, demands for sexual favours, sexually suggestive gestures; and uninvited sexual touching.